 In this demo, all devices are custom-fit for a lab environment.
 In reality, it is unrealistic to wear a power-hungry RFID reader and let it blast a borderline-illegal amount of radiation.
 Although, future consumer products might carry related traits that, when combined, achieve a similar effect.

 For smart homes, various levels of indoor tracking might become omnipresent to improve energy saving, smart AC, assistive agents, etc. For wearables, sensing the environment has been a rising influence in the industry direction.

 For smart objects, we see basic, customized automation for consumables, such as adding trackers to prescription bottles.
 These ideas have been attempted many times for amateur projects like this.
 I’ve tried multiple times.
 However, the slow adaptation of home automation is still limiting its reach, and people are questioning if it is worth bothering at all.
 So in the near future, disposable packaging might not include more intelligence than we already have (especially in consideration of sustainability); reusable trackers might grow when they are cheap enough to be expendable.

 Apple is reportedly developing item tracking technologies that fit nicely in the ecosystem.
 It’s unclear how it will work, but the relevant technologies show promise.
 Here’s a thorough explanation.
 Some speculate it will use existing phones and wearables to keep the system invisible.
 These ideas echo some design intentions of this project.
 Besides, UWB might be a valid substitution for some of the mechanisms used in this project.
 Apple has introduced crowd-sourced device-finding using its vast coverage of products.
 It’s undeniable that this will also come to AirTags.
-We’ll see in March 2020.
+We’ll know soon.